 Here is step by step guidelines to recover deleted files on Windows 10.

-Step 1: Click Download Now button, get Remo Recover File Recovery tool and install it on your computer.
+Step 1: Click Download Now button, get Remo File Recovery tool and install it on your computer.

 Step 2: Launch the installed software and choose Recover Files option.